 With funding from the Albany Community Development Agency ("ACDA") and the CRC, Capitalize Albany Corporation has administered a third funding round of the Small Business Façade Improvement Program.
 The 2019 round of competitive funding saw a total of 8 applications submitted on behalf of interested small business or property owners.
 Awards were made to a diverse group of properties in support of the small business tenants located in all 5 of ACDA's identified Neighborhood Strategy Areas including West Hill, Arbor Hill, the South End, the Central Business District and North Albany.
-Based on the success, impact and the continued interest in this program, the Capital Resource Corporation committed funding in 2019 for additional rounds of the Program.

 Total Awards to Date: 34

-Funds Awarded \$298,000 FORT ORAN BREWING
+Funds Awarded \$298,000

 Total Investment Over

 Leveraged \$1.06 M

-Awards in NSAs 29/34
+Awards in NSAs 29 / 34

 Neighborhoods Touched 12